taupirho/do-you-speak-vi/README.md

 **P( p)**  - put back deleted or yanked lines before(after) current line

 **"xd(y)'a** - delete(yank) lines into a buffer named x, buffer x is overwritten.
-Use capital X to append lines to buffer x keeping whats already in buffer x.
+Use capital X to append lines to buffer x keeping what's already in buffer x.
 This variant is useful when you want to cut and paste between two or more opened files.

-​**Cut and Paste between two marked lines.**
+**Cut and Paste between two marked lines.**

-​Goto the start line to be marked.
+Goto the start line to be marked.
 Type **ma**.
 Goto the end line to be marked.
 Type **mb**.
 Then for example:-

 **:'a,'b d(y)** - deletes(yanks) lines between the two lines marked with a and b